-Can Succulents Grow In Rocks?
+Can Succulents Grow in Rocks?
+Growing Medium Explained

 Succulents cannot survive for long when grown in just rocks.
 They may survive for short periods, but will eventually die due to the abscence of nutrients and water.
 However, it’s possible to prolong the life of succulents growing in just soil by providing them adequate water, nutrients and light.